top of page

 M16 Smoke

-When you start looking about you'll come across lots of companies that once made them, then sold out and never made more.
+When you start looking around, you'll come across lots of companies that once made them, then sold out and never made more.
 The correct colour is that really light grey, so Relics got that spot on for the M16.

 m16.jpg